Capillary force-driven particle orientation in rod networks: Results and discussion

 where $\gamma$ is the interfacial tension, the three-phase contact angle is $\theta$, $r$ is the radius of the rod, $V$ is the individual bridge volume and $S$ is the separation distance.
 Using a cylindrical approximation to find the bridge volume, the corresponding capillary force is approximately 200~nN.

 In wet spherical granular systems, bridges are generally toroidal, with the possibility of forming trimer, pentamer, or filled tetrahedra~\cite{Scheel2008}.
-In rod systems, however, the formation of larger bridges are observed less frequently when the secondary liquid preferably wets the solid particles~\cite{Princen1969}.
-This is because the filled bridges are not thermodynamically stable and tend to separate when particles are in close contact in a side-to-side structure~\cite{Princen1969}.
-Based on the critical separation model proposed for three-cylinder system~\cite{Princen1970}, as long as the separation distance $S_{crit}/r < 0.28$, the capillary bridges remain separate for $\theta$ = 30{\textdegree} rods, as shown in Supplementary Fig.~\ref{fig:sup:rods_illustration}b.
+In rod systems, however, the formation of larger bridges is observed less frequently when the secondary liquid preferably wets the solid particles~\cite{Princen1969}.
+This is because the filled bridges are not thermodynamically stable and tend to separate when particles are in close contact in a side-to-side structure

+This occurs because the secondary liquid minimizes its surface energy by forming separate bridges rather than large filled structures when rods are in close side-to-side contact~\cite{Princen1969}.
+Based on the critical separation model proposed for the three-cylinder system~\cite{Princen1970}, as long as the separation distance $S_\mathrm{crit}/r < 0.28$, the capillary bridges remain separate for $\theta$ = 30$^{\degree}$ rods, as shown in Supplementary Fig.~S4b.
 Above this distance, the thermally equilibrated stable bridges with high menisci merge again and fill the internal gap~\cite{Princen1970,Princen1968,Princen1969}.
 The critical separation distance in the system applied in this study is 0.8~$\mathrm{\mu}$m, exceeding the maximum bridge height, the separation of the bridge is confirmed through the observation of the micrograph.